dotnet-architecture/eShopOnContainers/branch-guide.md

 Following are the most important branches:

 - `dev`: Contains the latest code **and it is the branch actively developed**.
 Note that **all PRs must be against the `dev` branch to be considered**.
-This branch is developed using `.NET 5`
+This branch is developed using `.NET 6`
+- `release/net-5`: Contains the code changes specific to the `.NET 5`
-- `main`: Synced time to time from `dev`.It contains "stable" code, although not the latest one.
-Right now, this branch contains changes specific to `.NET Core 3.1`
+- `release/net-3.1.1`: Contains the code changes specific to the `.NET 3.1`

+> [!DISCLAIMER]: The `main` branch contains the old code base and will get obsolete in the future.
+So it's recommended to refer to different [tags](https://github.com/dotnet-architecture/eShopOnContainers/tags) to avoid any confusion.

 Any other branch is considered temporary and could be deleted at any time.
 Do not submit any PR against them!